How to do a Fizz Test

 - Listen carefully.

-The amount of fizz is roughly proportional to the amount of carbonate in the soil.
-If you have put your ear right by the soil in order to hear anything (and you have normal hearing), your soil is not fizzy.
+The amount of fizz is roughly proportional to the amount of carbonate or gypsum in the soil.
+If you have to put your ear right by the soil in order to hear anything and you have normal hearing, your soil is not fizzy.
 If you can see bubbles or easily hear fizzing, your soil is fizzy.

 If you have fizzy soil, you should get an AA8.2 soil test rather than the standard Mehlich 3.
-With fizzy soils the Mehlich 3 test will overestimate calcium which will give you an inaccurate TCEC.
+If your soil fizzes, the Mehlich 3 test may overestimate the amount of calcium in the soil, which throws off the TCEC calculation and the cation balance.
+Naturally fizzy soils are referred to as calcareous and require special testing.